This module introduces a number of modelling methods aiming at supporting organisational decision making.

 Statement on Teaching, Learning and Assessment

-In this module, lectures will alternate with practical sessions and tutorials.
-In the lectures, key concepts will be introduced, whereas in the practical sessions/tutorials these will be further embedded through application of techniques and processes.
+In this module, lectures will alternate with practical sessions.
+In the lectures, key concepts will be introduced, whereas in the practical sessions these will be further embedded through application of techniques and processes.
 In addition, a number of drop-in sessions will be scheduled to provide additional support.
-The module will also make use of business simulation software which helps to develop the interface between the analysis of data and the application of that analysis in decision- making.
+The module will make use of business simulation software which helps to develop the interface between the analysis of data and the application of that analysis in decision- making.
 The module will involve a minimum of 60% enquiry-based learning.

 Teaching and Learning Work Loads